eusuntasis/ubetterlikeme/README.md

-# U better like me huh?
+# U better like me🙃
 Just for educational purpuse
 This is a very dangerous malware